mkner/robo-pid/README.md

-**rtd_sphinx**
+**project template for both pypi & sphinx**

-basic template for RTD (Read The Docs) using sphinx theme
+basic template for building both wheels for pypi and docs for RTD (Read The Docs) using sphinx theme

-this code file name rtd_sphinx_project.py name has to match name set in pyproject.toml to get RTD build